Non-indexability of the Stochastic Appointment Scheduling Problem: Scheduling Problem

-In this section, we assume that a sequence of $n$ random variables $\mathbf X=(X_1, \cdots, X_n)$ is given.
-We prove in the following theorem that $c$ is convex and there exists a solution to the optimization problem in (\ref{eq: obj}). \begin{theorem} \begin{itemize} \item[(i)] For any particular realization of $\mathbf X$, $C(\cdot, \mathbf X)$ is nonnegative, convex and coercive. \item[(ii)] $c(\cdot)$ is nonnegative, convex, coercive and lower semi-continuous.
-Furthermore, if $c(\mathbf s) < \infty$ for some $\mathbf s \in \mathcal{S}$, then there exists a solution to the optimization problem in (\ref{eq: obj}) and the set of minimizers is compact. \end{itemize} \end{theorem} \proof{Proof.} To establish this result, we need the following lemma. \begin{lemma} For any realization of $\mathbf X$, $E_i$ is a convex function of $(s_2, \cdots, s_i)$ for $i = 2, \cdots, n$. \end{lemma} \proof{Proof.} We prove by induction on $i$.
-Consider a particular realization of $\mathbf X$.
-It's easy to check the statement is true for the anchor step.
-Note that $E_i = \max (E_{i-1}, s_i) + X_i$.
-By induction assumption, we know that $E_{i-1}$ is a convex function of $(s_2, \cdots, s_{i-1})$.
-Since $\max(\cdot, \cdot)$ preserves convexity, $E_i$ is also convex. \Halmos \endproof Now, we are ready to prove the theorem.
+\begin{thm} \begin{itemize} \item[(i)] For any particular realization of $\mathbf X$, $C(\cdot, \mathbf X)$ is nonnegative and coercive. \item[(ii)] $c(\cdot)$ is nonnegative, coercive and lower semi-continuous.
+Furthermore, if $c(\mathbf s) < \infty$ for some $\mathbf s \in \mathcal{S}$, then there exists a solution to the optimization problem in (\ref{eq:obj}) and the set of minimizers is compact. \end{itemize} \end{thm} The proof is relegated to the appendix.